TBI One Love Survivor Brad Schonefield

-Memorial Day 2015.
-It was just another normal holiday celebration for my friends Brad, his wife Crystal and their young son Ty.
+It was just another normal holiday celebration fo Brad, myself and our son Ty.
 Kids playing ball in the street while friends and neighbors barbecue and enjoy each other’s company.
 That was until car after car decide to drive too fast down the road where kids are playing.
 Afraid of a vehicle striking a child, Brad attempts to slow one down.

 The next thing anybody sees is Brad being struck by the car and landing on the road.
 Frightened, Brad’s wife quickly runs over to him as he lay unconscious with blood flowing out of his ears and nose.
 Being a nurse, she quickly knew that he had endured severe head trauma.